Crunchy, airy Robin’s Egg Meringue Cookies are a beautiful blue color with speckles. Dip them in chocolate and coconut for a special treat.

 The ingredients needed to make robin’s egg meringue cookies are surprisingly simple!
 You can swap out the flavoring and colors as you see fit.
 Scroll down for the complete recipe with ingredient measurements.

 - Egg Whites: The egg whites are the base of the meringue.
-You’ll want to use room temperature egg whites for the best volume.
+You’ll want to use room-temperature egg whites for the best volume.

 - Salt: A tiny pinch of salt enhances the flavor.

 - Vanilla Extract: We flavored our robin’s egg meringue cookies with vanilla extract.
-You could also try using almond extract, coconut extract or peppermint extract instead.
+You could also try using almond extract, coconut extract, or peppermint extract instead.

 - Food Coloring: We used teal gel paste to color the cookies and black gel paste to make the speckles.
-The meringue could be divided into bowls and tinted various pastel colors as well!
+The meringue could be divided into bowls and tinted in various pastel colors as well!